-The shutter and aperture dials, don’t have a “start” and “stop” point, but are able to turn all the way around, and that can get them out of places according to the indicator on the camera.
-That all gaven me a bit challenge the first few times I used it, now I mostly remember you set the settings before I wind up.
+The shutter and aperture dials, don’t have a “start” and “stop” point but are able to turn all the way around, and that can get them out of places according to the indicator on the camera.
+That was all a bit challenging the first few times I used it, now I mostly remember you set the settings before I wind up.

 I got mine for 1280 Dkr. on eBay

 That’s about $190.
-So it’s not a cheap camera, but it’s cheaper the a lot of the other panorama camera’s out there, like the Widelux, which sells for more than twice as much.
+So it’s not a cheap camera, but it’s cheaper then a lot of the other panorama camera’s out there, like the Widelux, which sells for more than twice as much.